 - Web Site: You need your website address to be clearly listed on your materials and business cards.

 - Be sure your artist profile page on the Arts Northwest website is up to date and the links are working.

 Practice your main message before you come.
 Try to develop a short paragraph that describes the “uniqueness” of your artist, the art form, the repertoire, the general technical requirements, the dates you have available, residency activities, fees, etc. Find out all you can about the presenters most likely to book your artist(s).
 Since this is your first experience and you will be meeting new presenters, you may want to spend more time listening and taking notes on what the presenter’s mission is, who the audience is, how big the hall is, how technically developed the facility is, what the artist fee ranges are, and when the presenter makes the decisions.
 The information can be invaluable for the future.

 You need presenters and they need you.
 It is a team effort to bring the Arts to the people!
 To that end: and / orTry to relax and work at building relationships for the future.

-Attend as many of the conference activities as possible, including professional development institutes, workshops, the general membership meeting, and the keynote dinner.
-The conference offers a host of opportunities for education and professional growth, allowing you new insights inO the field.
+Attend as many of the conference activities as possible, including professional development opportunities workshops, the general membership meeting, and the opening reception.
+The conference offers a host of opportunities for education and professional growth, allowing you new insights into the field.
 Meal functions and social activities allow time for networking and fun.